Yadumitra/portfolio-yadumithra/src/contents/projects/clevis.md

 - [TailwindCSS](https://tailwindcss.com) - A utility-first CSS framework with customizable classes for versatile design.
 - [Expo](https://expo.dev) - A React Native toolchain that facilitates rapid application development.

-Experience the future of task management with Clevis - your all-in-one solution for streamlined and modernized chores.
+Experience the future of urban cleanliness with ShuchitwaEye - your all-in-one solution for monitoring and managing public waste disposal.